 When we insist on escaping from the prison the Lord places us in, the prison of deferred desire, we no longer are eligible to receive the crown of life.
 The crown of life is the authority to govern the works of God’s hands by the power of incorruptible, resurrection life.

 Do not be afraid of what you are about to suffer.
 I tell you, the devil will put some of you in prison to test you, and you will suffer persecution for ten days.
 Be faithful, even to the point of death, and I will give you the crown of life.
 (Revelation 2:10)

 Most of the heavenly positions of life and authority we as Christians hope to inherit depend for their possession on our willingness to deny ourselves, take up our cross, and follow Jesus Christ.
 They will not be granted on the basis of our membership in the Christian religion.

 I was praying the other day about the death of a prominent Muslim.
 Do you pray for the Muslims?
 I hope so.
 There are many fine Arab people, just as in any race.

 Suddenly it was as though the slain leader was standing in front of me.
 He was in a plain surrounding.
 I saw nothing unusual about the environment; it was just ordinary although desolate.
 I saw no houses.

-He cried out, "Ive been lied to!"
+He was furious!
+He cried out, “I’ve been lied to!”
 Maybe it was because he was not surrounded with beautiful women in a paradisiac surrounding, as he had been promised.